Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: The Main Modules of the Data Structure

-The $\H$-leaf data structure supports the following operations: (1) Given an endpoint with a specified edge depth and endpoint type, insert or delete an edge with an endpoint at the leaf.
-(2) Given a depth and type, enumerate all edge endpoints incident to the leaf with that depth and type.
-(3) Return a uniformly random endpoint among the set of edge endpoints with a given depth and type.
+The $\H$-leaf data structure supports several operations that act on an individual vertex.
+Let $v$ be a vertex (an $\H$-leaf), $i\in [1,\dmax]$ be a depth, and $t\in \{\const{witness}, \const{primary},\const{secondary}\}$ be an endpoint type.
+The $\H$-leaf data structure supports insertion or deletion of an endpoint (of an edge incident to $v$) with depth $i$ and type $t$.
+Moreover, the $\H$-leaf data structure supports enumeration of all endpoints incident to $v$ with depth $i$ and type $t$, and selecting one such endpoint uniformly at random.